codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

     precedence over Auto Routing, and controllers defined in the defined routes are denied access by Auto Routing (Improved) for security reasons.

-For more information, please refer to the :ref:`routes-configuration-options` section of the :ref:`URI Routing <routing-auto-routing-improved-configuration-options>` documentation.
+For more information, please refer to the :ref:`routing-auto-routing-improved-configuration-options` documentation.

 .. _controller-default-method-fallback: